Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Introduction

 \section{Introduction}

-Peer prediction, or information elicitation without verification, is a paradigm for designing mechanisms that elicit reports from a population of agents about questions or tasks in settings where ground truth (and therefore the possibility of spot-checking) need not exist.
-One particularly salient dimension of evaluation for a mechanism is the degree to which it rewards agents for their reports in a way that incentivizes effortful, truthful reporting.
-This dimension, which we refer to as robustness against strategic behavior, has been the overwhelming focus of the theoretical peer prediction literature.
-We broaden this focus by introducing a new dimension of comparison, \textit{measurement integrity}, and by considering a novel, complementary perspective on robustness against strategic behavior.
+Peer prediction \cite{Miller2005}, or information elicitation without verification, is a paradigm for designing mechanisms that elicit reports from a population of agents about questions or tasks in settings where ground truth (and therefore the possibility of spot-checking) need not exist.
+One important dimension of evaluation for a peer prediction mechanism is the degree to which it rewards agents for their reports in a way that incentivizes truthfulness.
+This dimension, which we refer to as robustness against strategic reporting, has been the overwhelming focus of the theoretical peer prediction literature.
+We broaden this focus by introducing a new dimension of comparison, \textit{measurement integrity}.

 In the peer prediction paradigm, we assume that agents receive a signal (perhaps at some cost) about each task, drawn from some joint prior distribution.
-In the current literature, mechanisms are typically characterized by two properties that attest to their robustness against strategic behavior: \begin{enumerate} \item An equilibrium concept related to truthful reporting that the mechanism induces under certain assumptions, which typically constrain the form the joint prior distribution of every agents' signals.
+In the current literature, mechanisms are typically characterized by two properties that attest to their robustness against strategic reporting: \begin{enumerate} \item An equilibrium concept related to truthfulness that the mechanism induces under certain assumptions.

-\item The assumptions on the joint prior distribution of signals that are sufficient to guarantee the inducement of the equilibrium concept. \end{enumerate}
+\item The assumptions, which typically constrain the form of the joint prior distribution of signals for every agent, that are sufficient to ensure inducement of the equilibrium concept. \end{enumerate}

+\Cref{appendix:concepts-and-assumptions} details these two properties for a representative selection of fundamental mechanisms from the peer prediction literature.
+However, these properties alone are insufficient for evaluating peer prediction mechanisms' suitability for a given application.
+Firstly, this characterization omits other important considerations.
+In many applications, for example, it is just as, if not more, important for rewards to be fair as to be incentive-compatible.
+Secondly, even for a particular setting where incentive-compatibility is a primary desiderata for peer prediction mechanisms, this characterization fails to determine the best mechanism to use.